 Trump has made a single statement on Puerto Rico.
 The image below is a photo of the document.

-This is the full text of the statement, which was released to journalists earlier this year:
+This is the full text of the statement, which was released to journalists during Mr. Trump’s presidential campaign:

 There are 3.7 million American citizens living in Puerto Rico.
 As citizens, they should be entitled to determine for themselves their political status.
 I am firmly committed to the process where Puerto Ricans might resolve their status according to Constitutional and Congressional protocols.
 I believe the people of Puerto Rico deserve a process of status self-determination that gives them a fair and unambiguous choice on this matter.
 As president I will do my part to insure that Congress follows the Constitution.
 The will of the Puerto Rican people in any status referendum should be considered as Congress follows through on any desired change in status for Puerto Rico, including statehood.